capacity

 The capacity read

 The signal this week is the absence of new starts.
-Of $2.5B in actions, $2.28B flowed onto contracts signed between 2015 and 2024 — Peraton's FSA data center vehicle has been in place for 10.6 years and continues to absorb obligations months before its July 2026 end.
+Of $2.5B in actions, $2.28B flowed onto contracts signed between 2015 and 2024 — Peraton's FSA data center vehicle has been in place for 10.6 years and continues to absorb obligations against a current July 2026 end (with options reaching 2028).
 Accenture is now the connective tissue of civilian cloud: USDA (since 2017), IRS (since 2022), and CBP (since 2023) all sent it incremental dollars in the same 22-day window.
 This isn't a procurement market — it's an annuity book.
 For BD teams, the implication is that the FY26 recompete pipeline is where the actual contestable dollars sit; the obligations are noise.
-Second-order watch for the coming week: the ITC's May 12 Section 337 final determination against unnamed semiconductor respondents (LEO plus cease-and-desist) and the parallel GlobalFoundries complaint instituted April 30 together suggest the Commission is becoming a faster lane for chip-IP enforcement than BIS entity-listing.
-If you cover export controls, the center of gravity is drifting from Commerce to the ITC docket.
-Also worth noting: ATF's May 6 conforming rule formally codifies the Commerce/State export-control split into DOJ regulations — a housekeeping move, but one that makes the tripartite enforcement architecture (Commerce/State/DOJ) harder to unwind administratively.
+Second-order watch for the coming week: the ITC's May 12 Section 337 final determination against four Innoscience entities (LEO plus cease-and-desist, brought by Infineon) and the new GlobalFoundries–Tower complaint instituted April 30 together suggest the Commission is becoming a faster lane for chip-IP enforcement than BIS entity-listing.
+If you cover export controls, part of the action is drifting from Commerce to the ITC docket.
+Also worth flagging: ATF's May 6 direct final rule conforms DOJ references to the existing Commerce/State export-control split — described by ATF itself as noncontroversial, but the kind of housekeeping that signals the tripartite enforcement architecture is settling into routine practice rather than awaiting administrative reversal.

 The week in federal AI